 Why is QZSS required today?

 Navigation functions—such as those used in car navigation systems, smartphones, and mobile phones—have come into widespread usage because they are very convenient.
 These convenient functions use positioning signals from satellites for satellite positioning services that make it possible to detect your current location.
 These services are also used in fields such as surveying, disaster prevention, etc.

 However, the satellite positioning services so far had utilized GPS satellites operated by the United States.
 Due to reasons such as the small number of satellites in the field of vision, services were not always stable.

 QZSS (Michibiki) has been in operation since November 2018 to develop a satellite positioning service that can be used stably in all locations at all times.
 This system is compatible with GPS satellites and can be utilized with them in an integrated fashion.
 In this way, the satellite positioning service environment was advanced dramatically.

 QZSS can be used even in the Asia-Oceania regions with longitudes close to Japan, so its usage will be expanded to other countries in these regions as well.

 Satellite deployment plan

-Due to these circumstances, the government decided to develop the additional three satellites (two with a quasi-zenith satellite orbit [QZO] and one with a geostationary orbit [GEO]), which will be launched from FY2016 to FY2017.
-In this way, a four-satellite constellation will be operated from FY2018.
-Development and operation will be conducted via a private finance initiative (PFI) project, and Quasi-Zenith Satellite System Services Inc. (QSS) will operate the four satellites, including QZS-1.
+Due to these circumstances, the government decided to develop the additional three satellites (two with a quasi-zenith satellite orbit [QZO] and one with a geostationary orbit [GEO]), which were launched in FY2017.
+In this way, a four-satellite constellation has been operated since November 2018.
+Development and operation are conducted via a private finance initiative (PFI) project and Quasi-Zenith Satellite System Services Inc. (QSS) operates the four satellites, including QZS-1.